top of page

 General Foam Rolling

 For foam rolling, all you need is... a foam roller.
 That sounds simple, right?
-Not.
+Not!
 You have dozens of choices just among a handful of major brands.
 Throw in one-off products from Amazon (which can certainly be good), and you've likely got hundreds of possibilities.
 Realistically all of them function pretty similarly when used for general foam rolling.
-The difference will be that some of them are designed to be used with multiple treatment modalities other than just pressing into your muscles.
+The biggest difference will be in the density of the foam surface.
+However, some of them are designed to be used with multiple treatment modalities, or are shaped to be used for specific areas of the body.

 In general, I would steer away from the foam rollers that are just a cylinder of solid foam.
 They will compress pretty quickly, and are generally too soft to be much help.
-Choose a roller that is pretty firm, preferably with either a solid plastic/metal or hollow plastic core.
-You can always choose to apply less pressure with a firm foam roller, but it's difficult to add more with a soft one.
-Here's a basic rundown of options I've seen.
+Choose a roller that is pretty firm, with either a solid plastic/metal or hollow plastic core.
+You can always choose to apply less pressure with a firm foam roller, but it's impossible to add more with a soft one.
+Here's a basic rundown of options I've seen1

 Grid Style